How WorkspaceCMS sites aim for fast, green PageSpeed scores

 <script src="https://something-marketing.example/…">is a tax.
 Most of them can be moved server-side or removed entirely. - Add a CI Lighthouse gate.
 Without it, the score will drift back down inside three sprints.

 If the list looks like a quarter of engineering work, that's because it is.
-The reason Workspace CMS clients get to 95+ on day one is that we've already done that work, once, and we ship it as the platform default.
+The reason WorkspaceCMS clients get to a 90+ score on day one is that we've already done that work, once, and we ship it as the platform default.
 New site, new vertical, new design — same performance posture.

 Want us to audit your current site's PageSpeed posture and walk you through what we'd change?
 Book a free 30-minute strategy call.
-A real 1Digital operator runs the Lighthouse pass live on the call.
+A real 1Digital® operator runs the Lighthouse pass live on the call.

-Book a free 30-minute call.
-A real 1Digital® strategist runs a live audit of your site, your PageSpeed, your llms.txt, and your AI visibility — and tells you what we'd do.
+We run a live audit of your site, PageSpeed, llms.txt, and AI visibility score — and tell you exactly what to fix.

 Want the full picture?
 Browse more posts